BattlesnakeOfficial/starter-snake-go/README.md

 On every turn of each game your Battlesnake receives information about the game board and must decide its next move.

-Locate the `move` function inside [main.go](main.go#L95).
+Locate the `HandleMove` function inside [main.go](main.go#L95).
 Possible moves are "up", "down", "left", or "right".
 To start your Battlesnake will choose a move randomly.
 Your goal as a developer is to read information sent to you about the board (available in the `data` variable) and decide where your Battlesnake should move next.

 See the [Battlesnake Game Rules](https://docs.battlesnake.com/references/rules) for more information on playing the game, moving around the board, and improving your algorithm.